NetApp/eseries-perf-analyzer/README.md

 Dashboards are imported/exported using JSON and that documentation can be found [here](http://docs.grafana .org/reference/dashboard/).
 You may use the provided pre-configured dashboards as a reference for creating your own.

-We have
-also provided an export script ** *&lt;install_dir&gt;*/backup.sh ** for automatically dumping dashboards to disk for backup.
-This pulls current dashboards from the service and stores them locally in ** *&lt;install_dir&gt;*/ansible/dashboards/backup **.
-The services must be running when you execute this script.
+We have provided an export script ** *&lt;install_dir&gt;*/backup.sh ** for automatically exporting new / user-modified dashboards to disk for backup.
+This pulls current dashboards from the service and stores them locally in the ** *&lt;install_dir&gt;*/ansible/dashboards/backup ** directory in JSON format.
+The Grafana service must be running when you execute this script.

 #### Storage Arrays
 Arrays to be monitored are located in ** *&lt;install_dir&gt;*/ansible/arrays/ ** and will be automatically added to the Web Services Proxy